 Email spoofing is a common tactic employed by cybercriminals to deceive recipients into thinking that an email comes from a trusted source.
 By implementing BIMI, Microsoft can enhance email security and mitigate the risks associated with such attacks.

-BIMI allows organizations to display their brand logos directly in the email clients, providing a visual cue to users that the message is genuine and from a trusted sender.
+BIMI allows organizations to display their brand logos in inboxes, providing a visual cue to users that the message is genuine and from a trusted sender.
 With Microsoft’s support, BIMI adoption would gain significant momentum, making it harder for cybercriminals to impersonate reputable brands and conduct fraudulent activities.

 Enhancing Brand Trust and Authenticity